Tips: Once You Have Loans

 • Understand that you will lose access to the forbearance, deferment, income-driven repayment, rehabilitation, and consolidation options described in this sheet, as well as the forgiveness and discharge options available for federal student loans only.

-Federal Student Loan Holders Seeking Loan Forgiveness
+Federal Student Loan Borrowers Seeking Loan Forgiveness

 In certain situations, you may qualify to have your federal student loan forgiven, canceled, or discharged, which means that you no longer need to repay your loan.